 CPSC: Inflatable Lawn Slip ‘N Slides Are Paralysis Risk for Teenagers and Adults

 Americans were first introduced to the Slip ‘N Slide by manufacturer WHAM-O in 1961.
-This simple inflatable toy has been a summer staple nearly ever since, though its history isn’t without dark spots.
+This simple inflatable toy has been a summer staple ever since, though its history isn’t without dark spots.

 In 1993, the U.S. Consumer Product Safety Commission (CPSC) — a federal regulatory agency responsible for “protecting the public from unreasonable risks of injury or death associated with the use of the thousands of types of consumer products” — issued a press release warning American consumers about the dangers of these popular toys.
 According to the press release (which you can view in full on the CPSC recall list), about 9 million Slip ‘N Slides manufactured by WHAM-O and its parent company, Kransco, were identified as paralysis hazards for adults and teenagers.
 The press release issued the following warning:

 Between 1973 and 1991, seven adults and one teenager suffered spinal cord injuries and neck injuries caused by lawn slides.
-However, the teenaged victim was only 13 years old — not 18 or 19 as one might assume based on the press release — and, according to WHAM-O’s website, various lawn slide models including the 16-foot Wave Rider, 16-foot Surf Rider, and 15-foot Hydroplane are all intended for use by children as old as 12, who can easily be as tall and heavy as 13-year-olds.
+However, the teenage victim was only 13 years old — not 18 or 19 as one might assume based on the press release — and, according to WHAM-O’s website, various lawn slide models, including the 16-foot Wave Rider, 16-foot Surf Rider, and 15-foot Hydroplane are all intended for use by children as old as 12, who can easily be as tall and heavy as 13-year-olds.

 Levels of Spinal Cord Injury and Cervical Fracture (Broken Neck)

 When the vertebrae in the neck or back are fractured — one of the most common back injuries in car accidents, motorcycle accidents, and various other types of accidents — the spinal cord can be severed or crushed, resulting in paralysis.
-The extent of paralysis depends largely on where the spinal cord is injured.
+The extent of paralysis depends mainly on where the spinal cord is injured.
 As a general rule, the higher the injury is located, the greater the resulting loss of mobility.
 To describe different levels of spinal cord injury, doctors use the following labels: